 “From the very day I met him I knew this was in his goals,” she said.
 “It wasn’t a surprise when he finally decided to throw his hat in the ring.”

-A previous version of this story incorrectly reported that James Craig is 28 years old.
-That is incorrect.
+Correction: A previous version of this story said James Craig is 28 years old.
 Craig is 29 years old.
-The story has been updated online to reflect this.
-The Pitt News regrets this error.